 Toss the Salad

 Pour the prepared dressing over the mixed vegetables in the large bowl.
-Add roughly chopped fresh cilantro and mint leaves.
+Add roughly chopped fresh mint leaves.

 Using tongs or salad servers, gently toss the salad until the vegetables are thoroughly coated with the dressing and the herbs are evenly distributed, ensuring every bite is packed with flavor.